10 Best Generators for Tailgating in 2023 – Reviews & Top Picks

 1. Briggs & Stratton Portable Inv.
 Generator – Best Overall

 Our best overall choice is the Briggs & Stratton Portable Inverter Generator because it’s quiet and efficient.
-The engine produces 2,200 starting watts and 1,700 running watts, so you’ll be able to run many things at once, up to eight hours at 25% load, which should be more than enough time for a tailgating party.
+The engine produces 2,200 starting watts and 1,700 running watts, so you can run several appliances at once for up to 8 hours at 25% load, which should be more than enough time for a tailgating party.
 The decibel level at 25% is only 59, which is about as loud as a conversation.
 It also has handles, making it easy to carry.

 We liked that it includes a variety of outlets: two 120V household outlets and one 12V DC outlet.

-At nearly 55 pounds, though, this generator is heavy.
+At nearly 55 pounds, the Briggs and Stratton generator is heavy.
 That can make it difficult to transport, so it’s something to consider.
-Despite this, we think this is the best tailgating generator on the market this year.
+Despite that, we think it is the best overall tailgating generator this year.

 - Quiet and efficient 111cc OHV engine